Frequently Asked Questions About Therapy in Boston, MA and Charlotte, NC

 I like to ask follow up questions to the initial intake questionnaire that you completed beforehand as well as address any additional concerns not captured in the paperwork.

 I also like to discuss if you were to wake up and your goals for therapy were realized, how would you know?
 These would be considered benchmarks in our goal setting process.
-Without a common goal we won't be able to take steps in the right direction and get you the outcomes that you came into therapy.
-After all, I don’t want you to be in therapy forever!
+Without a common goal we won't be able to take steps in the right direction and get you the outcomes that you came into therapy for.

 How long will I need to come to counseling?